marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 # Security Considerations

-The sender of an ACK frame might be able to make its peer do by encoding a large number of ACK ranges.
-With the ACK frame defined in {{RFC9000}} it is not possible to split a contiguous sequence of packet numbers into multiple ranges, which is possible when using the ACCURATE_ACK_ECN frame.
+The sender of an ACK frame might be able to burden its peer by encoding a large number of ACK ranges.
+With the ACK frame defined in {{RFC9000}} it is not possible to split a contiguous sequence of packet numbers into multiple ranges, which becomes possible when using the ACCURATE_ACK_ECN frame.
 The number of ACK ranges is implicitely by the requirement that each frame fits into a QUIC packet.
 Receivers SHOULD make sure that they can process an ACCURATE_ACK_ECN frame containing a few hundred ACK ranges efficiently.